JackKelly/neuralnilm/README.md

 Please also note that my neuralnilm code is only provided as a proof of concept and as a reference.
 It isn't yet in a state where it's easy for other people to run the code.
-Unfortunately I won't have time to work on the Neural NILM code at least until early 2016 (I am currently writing up my PhD thesis and must focus all my effort on the writing).
+Unfortunately I won't have time to work on the Neural NILM code or to provide support anytime in the forseable future.
+So the code is provided 'as is' without any support at the moment.
+Maybe one day I'll have time to support the code or to update the code.

 That said, if you're really determined to read and understand this code then here's a quite description of the basic architecture: